SungJJinKang/DoomsEngine/README.md

 ## Key features

   * C++17
-  * Target Compiler : only MSVC
+  * Target Compiler : only MSVC ( clang is used for generating reflection data )

 ## Implemented features